lukaszkups/lukaszkups-old/content/blog/0021_nokia_lumia_735_review.md

 kind: article
 created_at: 10 September 2015
 title: Nokia Lumia 735 Review
-tags: ['draft']
+tags: ['blog']
 ---

 #Nokia Lumia 735 Review

-##As You can already know,I really don't like Windows as a desktop system much, but what Microsoft is doing with his Windows Phone version meets all my expectations from mobile system.
+##As You may know, I don't really like Windows as my primary desktop OS, but what Microsoft is doing with his Windows Phone meets all my expectations from mobile system.

 ![lumia 01](/blog/images/lumia_735_01.jpg)

-Combination of such great software and splendid (in design and performance field) hardware results in wonderful product.
+Combination of such great software and splendid (in design and performance field) hardware results as wonderful product.

-I've noticed two fractions about Lumia's design - some may accue Microsoft secondariness and continous reproduction of the same product design, and some like the similarities of this product line.
+I've noticed two fractions of people - one may accue Microsoft continous reproduction of the same product design, while the other may like the similarities of this product line.

 Personally I really like the Lumia family product design - You can recognize any of them at first glance; minimalistic, solid, often enclosed in one-piece, unibody form with bright colors.

-Its worth mention, that Nokia Lumia was the first such colorful product line - nowadays most phone manufacturers copy that trend.
+It's worth to mention, that Nokia Lumia was the first so colorful phone family line - now  <s>apple</s> phone manufacturers copy that trend.

 ![lumia 02](/blog/images/lumia_735_03.jpg)